Summary

 =IMABS(inumber)

-• inumber - A complex number.
+• inumber - The string representing a complex number.

 How to use